nkabbara/nkabbara.github.io/books/unlimited-memory.md

 ## Next Steps

-1. Currently memorizing the list of 100 numbers based on chapter 11 to help me memorize numbers.
-Then I'm going to test memorizing the top 10 most important numbers on my phone.
+1. Finish memorizing the list of 100 numbers based on chapter 11 to help me memorize numbers and speed recall to an accetable threshold.
+Then I'm going to memorizing the top 10 most important numbers on my phone and any other important numbers.
-2. Going to memorize some prose text.
+2. Test memorizing prose or poetry using the text method.
-3. Memorize 26 bikram yoga position name in sanskrist and their equivalent in english.
-See if I can compmartmentalize useful tips for each movement once I have them memorized.
+3. Memorize 26 bikram yoga position names in sanskrist and their equivalent in english.
+See if I can compmartmentalize useful tips for each movement once I have them memorized in the journey.
+Example, if I have Utkatasana stored in elevator, when teacher gives me tips, add them next to the movement in the elevator, maybe on the button panel, etc...
-4. Buy playing cards and establish a daily practice.
-5. Establish automted review schedules for things I want to capture long term.
+4. Establish a system to memorize new Spanish words and grammar rules I tend to break.
+5. Once systems are in place for my current activities, get playing cards in order to keep sharp and memorize cards using the Playing Cards method.

+---